riipandi/altstack/readme.md

 ## License

 Laravel is a trademark of Taylor Otwel, and TailwindCSS is a trademark of Adam Wathan.

-This project licensed under the terms of [MIT License](https://choosealicense.com/licenses/mit).
+This project licensed under the terms of [Apache License 2.0](https://choosealicense.com/licenses/apache-2.0/).
-Read the [license file](./license.txt) file for the full license text.
+Please see [license file](./license.txt) for more information.